 Cinnamon Rolls in Muffin Tins

-We have made a lot of different muffin tin recipes here on our site.
-Why?
-Because when my 3 girls were younger I was short on time and it just made dinner and dessert more fun.
+Why would I make them this way vs. in a 9×9 pan?
+Because when my 3 girls were younger I was short on time and this pan just made dinner and dessert more fun.
 That is right, I even made our main dishes in this baby.

-You may have attempted homemade cinnamon rolls for the holidays before and thought “this is too much work”.
+You may have attempted homemade Cinnamon Rolls Recipe for the holidays before and thought “this is too much work”.
 I kinda’ agree with you, even just once a year it is an all day affair.
 But NOW you can do the same thing fast.

 - You really should get a 24 cup muffin pan, or opt for a quicker baking time with mini muffins.